hutengdai/exception-filtering-phonotactic-learner/README.md

 If you want to try some new datasets, I recommend first create a copy of "data/english", then change "english" to the name of your language, and change the Features.txt, LearningData.txt, and TestingData.txt to your own dataset.
 All words/items in your dataset should be space-separated.
 LearningData.txt should just be a long list of existing words, while TestingData.txt should be novel forms that are not in the LearningData.txt, otherwise your evaluation will be questioned.

-(For advanced coders, learner_wfst.py is based on a wrapper of pynini written by Colin Wilson https://github.com/colincwilson/wynini.
+(For advanced coders, wfst.py is based on a wrapper of pynini written by Colin Wilson https://github.com/colincwilson/wynini.
 This is used in the estimation of Expected Frequency.
-I thank Colin for his support on the implementation of this tool.)
+I thank Colin for his support on this implementation.)

 ## Support
 For issues, questions, or contributions, please contact my email huteng@umich.edu.
 Please note that my availability will be significantly limited starting September 2024, but I will do my best to respond to your queries as promptly as possible.